 Throughout the year 2006 and on into 2007, Mcfarlane Toys started making and releasing what I consider to be the most unique collectable items I’ve seen in recent years.
-A company that had become world famous for its ability to create top of the line action figures turned their attentions towards the realm of movie posters – CLASSIC movie posters.
+A company that had become world famous for its ability to create top of the line action figures turned their attentions toward the realm of movie posters – CLASSIC movie posters.
 The end results were big, brash and boxy – but also quite brilliant!

 McFarlane’s ‘Pop Culture Masterworks’, were plastic sculpted recreations of some of the most iconic movie posters we have been graced with over the years.
 Presented in a box frame format the idea was to give collectors a version of these epic posters that would, in a way, come to life!
 The company wanted them to look as close to the real things as possible but add DEPTH and form.
 So, did it work?